mdzahidul-islam/Power-Distribution-System-Reconfiguration/README.md

 - **Environment:**
   - The IEEE 34 test system is used as the environment for the RL algorithms.
-  - The environment is sourced from [this repository](https://github.com/Jubeyer/RL-to-Reconfigure-Microgrid) with a few modifications.
+  - The environment is sourced from [this repository](https://github.com/Jubeyer/RL-to-Reconfigure-Microgrid) with a few modifications to make it self sufficient.

 - **Modifications:**
   - Added a Convolutional Neural Network (CNN) as a feature extractor.